CapKenR/blog/i-am-kubeman/i-am-kubeman.md

 ## Istio Configuration

-Within each cluster I've installed the current version (1.3.4 at the time I'm writing this post) of the [Istio](https://istio.io/) service mesh.
-I've installed it using the demostration configuration which enables most of its features but with limited resource utilization.
+In the AWS-hosted cluster I've installed the current version (1.3.4 at the time I'm writing this post) of the Istio service mesh.
+And, in the Azure-hosted cluster I used the previous version, 1.3.3.
+In both cases I installed it using the demostration configuration which enables most of its features but with limited resource utilization.

 ## Sample Istio Application

-The Istio project has a sample application, [Bookinfo](https://istio.io/docs/examples/bookinfo/), that I've deployed as the `ken` user in the `kens-namespace`.
+The Istio project has a sample application, [Bookinfo](https://istio.io/docs/examples/bookinfo/), that I've deployed as the `kenrider` user in the `default` namespace on both clusters.
+In the Azure cluster, I also applied an Istio gateway and virtual service as well as destination rules for the three microservices and versions.

 ## Kubeman Recipes